KarthikKadambi/homebase/src/pages/posts/car-buy-vs-lease.md

 | **Customization**  | Free to modify.                                       | Usually not allowed — must return in near-original condition.    |
 | **Maintenance**    | All on you.                                           | Sometimes included in the lease package.                         |
 | **Best For**       | Long-term use, equity building.                       | Short-term use, new cars, lower payments.                        |

+<h2 class="header-branding">🛣️ The Bottom Line</h2>

+For most immigrants, your first car isn’t just transportation — it’s independence.
+Leasing gives flexibility and lower payments; buying builds ownership and financial foundation.

+Once your credit and plans are stable, go ahead and buy your dream ride.